The City of Unley is known for its wide, tree lined streets and planted verges.

-The City of Unley covers an area of about 14 square km, in which between 26,000 and 27,000 public trees are growing.
-There are about 23,000 street trees and 3,000 to 4,000 trees in parks and reserves.
+The City of Unley covers an area of about 14 square km where 26,000 to 27,000 public trees grow.
+There are around 23,000 street trees and 3,000 to 4,000 trees in parks and reserves.

 A risk assessment of the trees at Ridge Park was recently undertaken, and while we were there we ran the information through i-Tree Eco assessment to learn more about how our trees benefit the park and the ecosystem services they provide.

 View the full Ridge Park Tree Report on the i-Tree website.

 Vegetation needs to be cleared from around powerlines to avoid power outages through damaged lines.

 It is a legal requirement that electricity network operators maintain safe clearance zones around powerlines and trees.
 Residents are also responsible for pruning trees around lines within their own private property.

 For detailed information on vegetation clearance near powerlines visit the SA Government’s website.